bashir0609/WordPress/TheLoop.md

 ```

-#Style Style Posts from Some Categories Differently
+# Style Posts from Some Categories Differently
 ---
 ```php
 <?php